sortiz4/otp/README.md

 # Otp
-Otp is a simple cryptographic command line tool offering perfect secrecy.
+`otp` is a simple cryptographic command line tool offering perfect secrecy.
 Encryption produces two files of equal size: a key file with the extension `.key` and the encrypted file with the extension `.lock`.
 Decryption will produce (or overwrite) the original file without the `.lock` extension.